ros2/ros2_documentation/source/Tutorials/Actions/Writing-an-Action-Server-Python.rst

     :lines: 18-21
     :emphasize-lines: 3

-Now if you restart the action server and send another goal, you should see the goal finished with the status ``SUCCEEDED``.
+Now if you rebuild the package, restart the action server and send another goal, you should see the goal finished with the status ``SUCCEEDED``.

 Alright, let's make our goal execution actually compute and return the requested Fibonacci sequence: